electron-userland/electron-installer-redhat/README.md

 ## Requirements

-This tool requires `rpmbuild` to build the `.rpm` package.
+This tool requires Node 4 or greater and `rpmbuild` to build the `.rpm` package.
 On Fedora you can do something like this:

 ```
 $ sudo dnf install rpm-build